nishkarshhhh/PUSH-NOTIFICATION-FOR-MOBILE-APPLICATION/readme.md

 At that point, your server should mark the device as unregistered (the server will receive a NotRegistered error).'

 See [this link](http://developer.android.com/google/gcm/adv.html) for advanced concepts and other useful information surrounding this.

-**Apple's Feedback Service**
-APNs provides a useful [Feedback Service](https://developer.apple.com/library/ios/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/Chapters/CommunicatingWIthAPS.html#//apple_ref/doc/uid/TP40008194-CH101-SW3) that can be queried to find any device tokens that are no longer valid, for instance if the user deleted your app from their device.
-Apple recommends you query the service once per day to find any invalid tokens and remove them from your own database to reduce unnecessary message overhead and improve overall system performance.

 The [pushserver](https://www.npmjs.org/package/node-pushserver) library also has an interface built into it for accessing this service that you can take advantage of.
 It is also configured via the config.json file.
 If a device token is found to be invalid, it should be